-The quickest and easiest way to get a copy of a police accident report is to visit the Florida Highway Safety and Motor Vehicles’ Florida Crash Portal website by clicking this link, and buying it.
+If you or a loved one were involved in a car accident, you may be wondering how to obtain a copy of the accident report.
+The quickest and easiest way to obtain a copy of an accident report is to visit the Florida Highway Safety and Motor Vehicles’ Florida Crash Portal website by clicking this link, and buying it.
 The Florida Crash Portal is the State’s official repository for crash records.
 Nearly every law enforcement department in the State of Florida uploads their crash report to the website within days of the accident.
 It is the most efficient way to obtain a Florida crash report, but it does cost $12.00 to purchase.

 How to Buy a Florida Crash Report

 If would decide to purchase an accident report, visit: https://www.flhsmv.gov/traffic-crash-reports/.
 Your internet browser will direct you to the Florida Crash Portal, where you will need to scroll down to the section highlighted in the image below: